Dance, BFA

 The BFA curriculum offers coursework in the areas of technique, composition, performance, theory, media, career preparation, improvisation, music studies, pedagogy, history, movement sciences, and repertory.
 Electives may be taken in a range of techniques, choreographic laboratory, and independent studies.

-Specific Program requirement areas are as follows: 4 credits in Foundations, 26 credits in Physical Practice, 7-8 credits in Creative Practice, 8 credits in Performance, 3 credits in Production, 21 credits in Context, 5 credits in Synthesis, and 5–7 credits in Focused Electives.
+4 credits in Foundations, 23 credits in Physical Practice, 2 hours in Mindful Movement, 8 credits in Creative Practice, 8 credits in Performance, 3 credits in Production, 20 credits in Context, 5 credits in Synthesis, and 5–7 credits in Focused Electives.

 Evaluation of majors is an ongoing process.
 Continued enrollment in the program is contingent upon satisfactory performance.
 A student is expected to maintain a minimum 2.75 grade point average in all dance coursework in order to remain in good standing in the department.